TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents

-\paragraph{FrozenLake.} FrozenLake exhibits stochastic transition dynamics and provides a non-zero reward only upon reaching the goal.
+\paragraph{FrozenLake.} FrozenLake has stochastic transition dynamics and provides a non-zero reward only upon reaching the goal.
 Directly using the environment reward to rank intermediate candidate actions is therefore ineffective, since most non-terminal actions receive the same reward.
 We instead use a simple state-based score that balances progress toward the goal with risk avoidance.
-Let $s_t$ denote the agent’s current grid position, $g$ the goal location, and $\mathcal{H}$ the set of hole states.
+Let $s_t$ denote the agent's current grid position, $g$ the goal location, and $\mathcal{H}$ the set of hole states.
 After executing action $a_t$ and observing the resulting state $s_{t+1}$, we define

-where $d(\cdot, \cdot)$ denotes the Manhattan distance on the grid, $\mathbb{I}[\cdot]$ is the indicator function, and $\lambda > 0$ controls the penalty for transitioning into a hole.
-This score favors actions that reduce distance to the goal and penalizes unsafe transitions.
+where $d(\cdot, \cdot)$ denotes Manhattan distance, $\mathbb{I}[\cdot]$ is the indicator function, and $\lambda > 0$ controls the penalty for entering a hole.
+This score favors actions whose realized next state is closer to the goal and penalizes unsafe transitions.
 Because FrozenLake is stochastic, the score is applied to the observed post-transition state $s_{t+1}$, not to a deterministic prediction of the intended action outcome.

-\paragraph{WebShop.} WebShop is deterministic but characterized by delayed rewards, as success is only signaled after a correct purchase at episode termination.
-Consequently, per-turn environment rewards are unavailable during rollout generation.
-Similar to the original WebShop implementation \cite{yao2023webshopscalablerealworldweb}, we define a proxy score based on task progress and instruction–page alignment.
-Let $u$ denote the user instruction and $p_t$ the textual content of the current webpage.
-We define
+\paragraph{WebShop.} WebShop is deterministic but exhibits delayed rewards since task success is only determined after the final purchase.
+Consequently, the environment reward provides little guidance for ranking intermediate navigation actions.
+We therefore use a lightweight state-based score based on task progress and instruction--page alignment.
+Let $u$ denote the user instruction, $h_t$ the interaction history, and $p_t$ the textual content of the current webpage.
+After executing action $a_t$, we define

-where $\text{progress}(\cdot)$ is a binary indicator capturing key milestones (e.g., reaching a product page, adding an item to the cart, entering checkout), and $\text{sim}(\cdot, \cdot)$ denotes a lightweight textual similarity measure between the instruction and the current page (e.g., keyword overlap).
-The weights $\alpha, \beta > 0$ balance structural progress and semantic alignment.
+where $\text{progress}(\cdot)$ is a binary indicator for task milestones, such as reaching a product page, selecting required options, or entering checkout.
+The term $\text{sim}(u, p_{t+1})$ is a lightweight textual similarity measure between the instruction and the resulting page content, implemented with simple keyword or attribute overlap.
+The weights $\alpha,\beta>0$ balance structural progress and semantic alignment.
 This score is intentionally weak and lightweight: it is not intended to replace the task reward, but only to prune clearly unpromising branches during rollout generation.